JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/psi_helper_and_utilities.md

 }
 ```

-After making above changes to the grammar, [regenerate](grammar_and_parser.md#generate-a-parser) the parser and PSI classes.
+After including the above changes in the grammar, [regenerate](grammar_and_parser.md#generate-a-parser) the parser and PSI classes.

 ## Define a Utility to Search Properties